Summary:

 Canine influenza or Dog flu (H3N8, H3N2) is

 a relatively new disease that has a low mortality rate.
+The majority of recent cases in the United States are from the strain H3N2.
 The disease is

 highly contagious and is spread from dog to dog.
 Canine influenza has

-been reported in 18 states in the U.S. It spreads in the same way human
+been reported in 18 states in the U.S. It spreads in the same way influenza viruses and human

 flu spreads, through the air via respiratory secretions and by touching